zhuanhao-wu/rtl-modeling/README.md

 Our test includes 2 types of modules:
 1. A simple FIFO module to evaluate the usability
 2. A recursive module

+We have verilog code for these modules.
+The first step we take is to convert these modules back to Python models.
+We then evaluate these python modules.

 The metrics we are using are not clear at this point.